skillrepos/copilot-hands-on/README.md

 **This will run for several minutes while it gets everything ready.**

-After the codespace has initialized there will be a terminal present.

 ## 3. Open the labs

 After the codespace has started, open the labs document by going to the file tree on the left, find the file named **labs.md**, right-click on it, and open it with the **Preview** option.)